Steamboat: Civil War

 During the US Civil War the Battle of Hampton Roads, often referred to as either the Battle of the Monitor and Merrimack or the Battle of Ironclads, was fought over two days with steam-powered ironclad warships, 8–9 March 1862.
 The battle occurred in Hampton Roads, a roadstead in Virginia where the Elizabeth and Nansemond Rivers meet the James River just before it enters Chesapeake Bay adjacent to the city of Norfolk.
 The battle was a part of the effort of the Confederate States of America to break the Union Naval blockade, which had cut off Virginia from all international trade.

 The Civil War in the West was fought to control major rivers, especially the Mississippi and Tennessee Rivers using paddlewheelers.
 Only the Union had them (the Confederacy captured a few, but were unable to use them.)
 The Battle of Vicksburg involved monitors and ironclad riverboats.
 The USS Cairo is a survivor of the Vicksburg battle.
 Trade on the river was suspended for two years because of a Confederate's Mississippi blockade before the union victory at Vicksburg reopened the river on 4 July 1863.
 The triumph of Eads ironclads, and Farragut's seizure of New Orleans, secured the river for the Union North.

 Although Union forces gained control of Mississippi River tributaries, travel there was still subject to interdiction by the Confederates.
 The Ambush of the steamboat J. R. Williams, which was carrying supplies from Fort Smith to Fort Gibson along the Arkansas River on 16 July 1863 demonstrated this.
 The steamboat was destroyed, the cargo was lost, and the tiny Union escort was run off.
 The loss did not affect the Union war effort, however.

-The worst of all steamboat accidents occurred at the end of the Civil War in April 1865, when the steamboat Sultana, carrying an over-capacity load of returning Union soldiers recently freed from a Confederate prison camp, blew up, causing more than 1,700 deaths.
+Explosions and fires

+Steamboat travel became a preferred method of travel in the early 1800s before the widescale development of railroads, because of its speed and comfort compared to overland travel by horse, wagon, or foot.
+Hundreds of steamboats traversed American rivers, but until technology and safety standards evolved, their use outstripped their safety.
+In addition to river hazards such as submerged trees and collisions with other boats in the dark, the primary danger was of boilers exploding and causing fires.
+One accounting lists more than 1,000 major steamboat accidents on the Mississippi River and its tributaries between 1811 and 1851.
+"Western steamboats usually blow up one or two a week in the season," wrote the English author Charles Dickens after an 1842 tour.
+Just between St. Louis and the Ohio River, 411 steamboats were damaged by fire, explosions or ice between 1811 and 1899.
+Between 1816 and 1853, an estimated 7,000 people died in steamboat explosions.